DeVos issues rule steering more virus aid to private schools

 Although the rule takes effect immediately, the Education Department will be opening it for 30 days of public comment to gather feedback.

-DeVos has been accused of bending the formula to benefit the private schools she has long championed.
-But DeVos argues that all types of schools have been hit by the pandemic and deserve relief.
+DeVos has been accused of bending the formula to benefit the private schools she has championed.
+On Thursday, the School Superintendents Association said the rule represents “an opportunistic money grab, using the pandemic environment to advance the privatization agenda.”

+But DeVos argued that all types of schools have been hit by the pandemic and deserve relief.

 “Now is the time to focus on doing what’s right for all students,” DeVos said.